jstreifel-33/can-of-books-fe/README.md

 ## Overview

 Application for storing and displaying users' favorite books!
-User is asked to provide email and username (username not validated) to view books.
+User is asked to create an account or login with Google to view and edit book list.

 ## Getting Started